 Live Music Calendar for New York City and Brooklyn for August and September 2018

-Daily updates – if you go out a lot, it couldn’t hurt to bookmark this page.
+Daily updates, and a new September calendar coming 9/1 – if you go out a lot, it couldn’t hurt to bookmark this page.

 If you’re leaving your hood, make sure you check http://www.mta.info for service changes considering how the trains are at night and on the weekend.